ssoonmi/05-20-Lecture-Notes/W8D2/binaryTree.md

 ### Depth First

-If we go down one path, it is typical to travel all the way down to the left-most leaf node, then check its sibling nodes before checking its parent.
+If we go down one path, with post-order traversal it is typical to travel all the way down to the left-most leaf node, then check its sibling nodes before checking its parent.
+In pre-order traversal, we check each node as we go down the path.
 This is referred to a Depth First.

+## Typical Methods on a Binary Tree

+* Insert child of
+* Remove
+* Has?
+* Get subtree of